 It shouldn’t surprise anyone that homes need maintenance from regular wear and tear.
 Leaky plumbing, damaged roofs, clogged gutters – these can all be devastating in terms of water damage potential.
-Fall is a great time to conduct a kind of home check-up, and either directly address any maintenance concerns, or hire a contractor or expert to fix things up for you.
-Not only will that ensure you get the most out of our home investment, but it will serve to minimize the potential for any water damage as we move into the rainy season.
+Fall is a great time to conduct a kind of home check-up.
+Either directly address any maintenance concerns, or hire a contractor or expert to fix things up for you.
+It will ensure you get the most out of your home investment.
+Also, it will serve to minimize the potential for any water damage as we move into the rainy season.

-Likewise, there are some simple steps you can take with your landscaping and overall yard layout to help reduce the chances of water damage for your home.
-Fall is a great time of year to make sure your yard is “fire ready” before the highest fire danger occurs, and you can take care of both fire and water concerns with a few well-planned landscaping projects and updates to your yard and surrounding areas.
+Likewise, there are some simple steps you can take with your landscaping and overall yard layout to help reduce the chances of water damage to your home.
+Fall is a great time of year to make sure your yard is “fire ready” before the highest fire danger occurs.
+You can take care of both fire and water concerns with a few well-planned landscaping projects and updates to your yard and surrounding areas.

 These are all easy projects you can knock out during a weekend or an evening or two, and most can also be completed by hired experts if you prefer that option.
 We’ll tell you all you need to know about maintenance and landscaping to prevent water damage in our guide below.

 Let’s start at the top, literally, and talk about roofing.
 Over time, roofs can develop leaks.
-Missing shingles, the normal expansion and contraction from temperature changes can cause roof leaks.
+Missing shingles, the normal expansion, and contraction from temperature changes can cause roof leaks.
 Even the gaps left during construction, animal damage, and even rotting of wood from existing water damage can all lead to leaky roofs.
 That, in turn, can allow moisture into your attic, ceiling spaces, or even outright water leaks into your living area.
 This can happen even if you can’t see the water, with leaks into walls and other spaces often hard to spot or invisible.
-All that water buildup and excessive humidity can easily lead to mold, mildew, and microorganism growth, some of which can be toxic (and smell pretty awful, too) so you need to be careful.
+All that water buildup and excessive humidity can easily lead to mold, mildew, and microorganism growth.
+Some of which can be toxic (and smell pretty awful, too) so you need to be careful.